kalaspuff/tomodachi/README.md

-Related to the above mentioned filter policy, the `tomodachi.aws_sns_sqs_publish` (which is used for publishing messages to SNS) and `tomodachi.sqs_send_message` (which sends messages directly to SQS) functions, can specify \"message attributes\" using the `message_attributes` keyword argument.
+Related to the above mentioned filter policy, the `tomodachi.aws_sns_sqs_publish` (which is used for publishing messages to SNS) and `tomodachi.sqs_send_message` (which sends messages directly to SQS) functions, can specify "message attributes" using the `message_attributes` keyword argument.
 Values should be specified as a simple `dict` with keys and values.

 Example: `{"event": "order_paid", "paid_amount": 100, "currency": "EUR"}`.